ibm-cloud-docs/watson-assistant/deploy-sms.md

 1. Click **Save**.

-1. From the **Develop** tab, click **Messaging > Settings > Geo permissions**.
+1. From the **Develop** tab in the sidebar, click **Messaging > Settings > Geo permissions**.
+If **Messaging** is not present, go to the Search Bar at the top and search for 'Messaging', then select **SMS Geographic Permissions**.

-1. From the **Messaging geographic permissions** page, select the country codes of the phone numbers that can text your Twilio number.
+1. From the **Messaging Geographic Permissions** page, select the country codes of the phone numbers that can text your Twilio number.
 By default, no country codes are allowed to text your Twilio number.

 1. Return to the *SMS with Twilio* integration setup page.
 Click **Finish**.